 Punitive damages, which are also referred to as “exemplary damages” or “vindictive damages,” can also be awarded in a very limited number of cases.
 Under Georgia Code § 51-12-5.1, punitive damages can only be awarded if a victim proves by clear and convincing evidence that a defendant’s actions demonstrated a willful disregard for the safety of others.

-How Spiva Law Can Help Truck Accident Victims
+How Spiva Law Can Help Truck Accident Victims in Savannah

 You will very likely be contacted by an insurance company for the commercial trucking company soon after the accident.
 The representative who contacts you will act concerned and express a willingness to make sure you are taken care of, but do not be fooled.